FroggDev/behat-installer/README.md

 - Demo with Internet Explorer as Profile
 - Demo with Environement option
 - Lot of new contexts
+- possibility to define and use variables in scenarios
 - HTML report using emuse/behat-html-formatter
 - (optional) copy the html report and zip it if no error occured
 - (optional) sending mail once test are done